 The two-term governor and tech entrepreneur touted his experience leading Great Plains Software, which went public in 1997 and was sold to Microsoft in 2001 for $1.1 billion in stock.
 His proceeds from that deal mean he’ll likely be able to self-fund his campaign.
 He’s highlighted how he “achieved pension reform, helped pass term limits, and enacted the biggest tax cut in state history” this year.
 He has also set a goal of making North Dakota carbon-neutral by 2030, implementing carbon capture and storage technology while still maintaining fossil fuel production, which is a major industry in the state.

 Burgum is well-liked in North Dakota but doesn’t have the national name recognition of some of his GOP rivals, nor is he cast from the Trumpian mold, which has made it difficult for him to break through to primary voters who still love the former president.
-While he qualified for the first debate, he’s consistently struggled to poll above 1 percentage point.
+While he qualified for the first debate, he’s consistently struggled to poll above 1 percentage point, despite offering potential donors gift cards in exchange for their support.

 Former Texas Rep. Will Hurd